Muterra/doc-golix/spec.md

 ### 2. Version

-See above for description. **Currently 5.**
+See above for description. **Currently 7.**

+### 3. Cipher suite

+See above for description.

-### 3. Debinder MUID
+### 4. Debinder MUID

 The full MUID (hash algorithm byte + file hash) of the MEOC object containing the identity (the public keys) of the debinding agent.

-### 4. Cipher suite
+### 6. Target chain length

+The number of records covered by the debinding.
+See below.

+### 7. Target MUID chain

+Only one object can be debound, but static objects may be bound, debound, rebound, and so on.
+In this case, the chain will always reference:

+1. **Static** MUID for MEOC or MOBD being debound
+2. Static MUID for initial debinding
+3. Static MUID for MEOC for MOBD being re-debound
+4. Static MUID for second debinding

+And so forth.
+At a minimum, each rebind cycle must include the most recent binding and the most recent debinding, but it need not include the entire chain.
+This chaining is required for protection against replay attacks.

+### 8. Address algorithm

 See above for description.

-### 5. Target MUID

-The static MUID of the resource to debind.

-### 6. Address algorithm
+### 9. File hash

 See above for description.

-### 7. File hash

-See above for description.

-### 8. Debinder signature
+### 10. Debinder signature

 See Binder Signature above.

-## Conditions for acceptance

-Debind requesters must remove:

-1. Static and dynamic bindings, only at the request of the binder
-2. Pipe requesters, pipe ACKs, and pipe NAKs, only at the request of their recipient

 # Muse encrypted pipe request (MEPR)